cult-of-coders/meteor-tuts/source/chapters/2/intro.md

 However, at this stage, (Q4 2016) Vue.JS is looking very promising and gaining a lot of momentum.
 Who wins?
 It's a race.
 It's the survival of the fittest.
 Time will decide.
 For now, pick a technology and master it.

-Keep in mind, Banks still use software written 50 years ago in COBOL.
+Keep in mind, many companies out there still use software written 50 years ago in COBOL.
 Why ?
 Because they work and to the job.